easyt0re/piecewiseLinearModel/README.md

 - distinguish joint torque and motor torque (the modeling of gear ratio)
 - increase the dimension of the case (more complex wall)

+# 20201229
+might be the last entry of 2020. just might.
+## there's something wrong with the fakeDIP
+when I wrote *fakeDIP.m*, I used `waypointTrajectory()` b/c it seemed cool and high-end. it smoothed the trajectory automatically and guaranteed second order differentiable.
+I thought that's gonna help me. unfortunately, w/o looking closely at my generated trajs, I might have made some mistakes. first of all, the *traj2s.mat* on my laptop seemed to be corrupted by wrong start and stop pose. this was supposed to be fixed a long time ago. since I ran my simulations on Xinhai's PC, I can only hope the file there was correct. secondly, b/c of this smoothing, the resulted trajs were not really straight lines as we designed.
+I think this is due to the coupling of velocity direction and the orientation. in this case specifically, it seemed that the direction of x positive corresponded to the rotation of (0,0,0). only 3 of our trajs were actually in this direction. so the rest of the trajs were all wrong.

+*fakeDIPRedo.m* was added to redo it. currently, this is actively used in *genMultiTrajs.m*. instead of using `waypointTrajectory()` to automatically generate smooth trajs, I wrote them manually this time. the result is pure math, meaning it might have problem doing it on a physical device. since this later serves as a reference trajectory, or the fake result of DIP, I think this is not really a problem. this basically means that I have to run everything again. different saves and versions of the files are killing me.

+this actually originated from Lei asking me to check the tracking error of the controller if we treat the whole thing as a position tracking problem.
+I don’t think it's actually the case but it's nonetheless good to check. currently, *checkTrackError.m* can help me check if the generated trajs are correct.
+I'll modify it later to have the reference and the measured signal together for comparison.

+I seriously doubt the content of *traj2s.mat* and whether the one I used in all simulations is the corrupted one. based on the redo method, *traj2sNew.mat* is saved on my laptop.
+I saved more things in it to better remember how it's generated. another thing is that maybe it's also good to save reference signals in the result of a simulation.
+I didn’t do it b/c it needs to change the simulink files. it's also ok to just use the saved trajs as long as you use the right one.

+# 20201218
+reading nonlinear system textbook at this point to learn about gain scheduling. from page 494 fig. 12.4 and another previous figure, it seems that there is a difference between whether the integral gain comes before or after the integration block.
+I don’t really understand this part. it's hard to read and to understand. but the "conclusion" seems to be that it's better that the integration is closer to output for some reason.
+I probably did the opposite in the implementation of the controllers. from a "simple control" point of view, which is another way of saying my point of view, gain is just a constant. it doesn't matter when to apply it. however, maybe that's exactly why it's different here as we are doing gain scheduling, so the gain is indeed changing.

+in the example here in the textbook, they also kinda mentioned a "staircase" test instead of a step. that could be a way to check whether my implementation has a problem.

+I read the chapter very roughly but I don’t think they mentioned how to really do switching.

+# 20201211
+so long.
+I didn’t realize I've been sitting on this result for almost a month now.

+## about the report of the results
+I found a violin plot MATLAB function on Github.
+This is what I'm using right now with some modifications. to shrink the size on the x axis, this is more like a half-violin plot now.

+I separated OL3D from SOPC and MOPC b/c the results are not at the same level.
+I also separated the first and last 8 QTs for a similar reason. for the hand model, most of the first 8 QTs were omitted for high values.
+QT 5 was also taken out for not looking good.
+QT 3 was originally kept but taken out in the end. first of all, it didn’t go with my explanations. secondly, and I think this justify the take-out, this could again be the result of too many data points had already been taken out. the ones that left were a bunch of low ones that couldn't represent the whole group.

+# misc
+- in writing, I tried to find the process behind set OL3D to 6000 Nm but I couldn't find anything. a search for 5000 or 50000 will give you something but I thought I logged down the whole process.

 # 20201118
 ## looking into the table
 I reconstructed the table to better understand the data.